Impact of anisotropic cosmic-ray transport on the gamma-ray signatures in the Galactic Center: Summary and Conclusion

 In the case of strong parallel diffusion ($\epsilon = 0.001$) the CRs mainly follow the magnetic field lines.
-This leads to a stronger confinement of CRs in the molecular clouds around \sgrA and Sgr B2.
-Therefore also the $\gamma$-ray production is centred near the sources/MCs.
+This leads to stronger confinement of CRs in the MCs around \sgrA and Sgr B2.
+Therefore, also the $\gamma$-ray production is centred near the sources/MCs.
 For the \psr source scenario, the emission around \sgrA is stronger as the two sources close by emit more CRs.
-The emission in Sgr B2 shows the direction of the local field line where the CRs diffuse in.
-By increasing perpendicular diffusion the point like emission is smeared out.
-The production of $\gamma$-rays at higher latitude becomes more likely and the distribution across the plane is spread out.
+The emission in Sgr B2 shows the direction of the local field line where the CRs diffuse.
+By increasing perpendicular diffusion the point-like emission is smeared out.
+The production of $\gamma$-rays at higher latitudes becomes more likely and the distribution across the plane is spread out.
 In the extreme case of isotropic diffusion ($\epsilon = 1$) the point source G0.9 is barely visible and hidden by the large-scale diffuse emission.

 The $\gamma$-ray maps for the \cyl source injection show an extended disk for all anisotropies.
 This is expected due to the extended source distribution.
 Although the sources are distributed homogeneously, a concentration of produced photons around \sgrA and Sgr B2 is visible.
 This effect is mainly caused by the stronger magnetic fields in these regions.
 As these fields are much more twisted the confinement of CRs is more efficient, which also leads to a higher $\gamma$-ray production rate.
-Especially in the parallel diffusion dominated case ($\epsilon = 10^{-3}$) the strongest emission is centred in Sgr B2.
+Especially in the parallel diffusion-dominated case ($\epsilon = 10^{-3}$) the strongest emission is centred in Sgr B2.
 For the \cyl source injection the increasing isotropy leads to a wider spread of $\gamma$-rays in latitude, while no clear difference between the longitudinal profiles is visible.
 Only in the case of isotropic diffusion the peaks of \sgrA and Sgr B2 are not visible anymore, as this scenario does not depend on the magnetic field configuration.